digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/participant_kms_migration/participant_kms_migration_same_namespace.rst

     You must save the :ref:`root namespace key <moving_namespace_to_offline_storage>` of the old participant somewhere offline so that it can be used, in the future, to migrate the node to a new protocol version.
-    This is necessary because we require signing topology transactions with the root namespace key everytime we migrate a node to a new protocol version.
+    This is necessary because we require signing topology transactions with the root namespace key everytime we migrate a node to a new protocol version that is not supported by the old domain.

 First, delegate the namespace of the old participant to the new participant: